anveshg/scrapy/README.md

 ======
 **Scrapy** is a script in python for scraping webpages.
 Also, this is my first script with Python and BeautifulSoup to help with a Marketing audit project.

+Kindly note that the code may not be perfect as this was built while learning BeautifulSoup, File handling and a lot more of Python.

+p.s I heart Python!

+##The Scripts
 scrapy-jr is a very chatty script (read as Debug-Friendly) and scrapy-sr is a more serious (read as quiet and batch processing) script.